Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 Grace Nichols and a Summary of Praise Song for My Mother

-Praise Song For My Mother is a short poem that focuses on the personal experience of the poet, given voice through a first person speaker.
+Praise Song for My Mother is a short poem that focuses on the poet's personal experience, given voice through a first-person speaker.

 It is a celebratory poem, part of an African tradition of handing down songs from generation to generation to sustain tribal history.